 4. Place the lid on the jar and refrigerate for 12-24 hours.
-(Our video producer Olivia picked 16 hours as the sweet spot, but experiment with different times depending on how strong you like your brew.)
+(You can experiment with different times depending on how strong you like your brew.)

 6. Slowly pour the cold brew through the lined strainer.
-(You can use the coffee grounds in your garden.)
+Discard the grounds or use them in your garden.)

 7. Rinse out the jar and pour the coffee back in.
-Put the cap back on and store in the fridge for up to a week.
+Put the cap back on and store in the fridge for up to 1 week.

-If you like, you can try adding things like brown sugar and cinnamon to your grounds during the steeping process, as in this Magic Coffee recipe.
+If you like, you can also try adding flavored sweetener (brown sugar and cinnamon, perhaps?) to your grounds during the steeping process.

-If you have a nut milk bag, you can put your coffee grounds in that before adding to the jar, topping it up with water, and steeping (so you can skip the straining step later).
+Or, if you have a nut milk bag, put your coffee grounds in it before adding to the jar, topping it up with water, and steeping (so you can skip the straining step later).

-And this same cold brew process works in a 32-ounce French press if you already have one of those.
+This same cold brew process also works in a 32-ounce French press, in case you have one handy.

-What you have here is a potent cold brew concentrate, meaning you probably don’t want to sip it straight; dilute it to taste with additional water, heavy cream, sweetened condensed milk, almond milk, coconut milk, vanilla oat milk, or whatever else you like.
+Dilute it to more pleasant, palatable taste with additional water, heavy cream, sweetened condensed milk, almond milk, coconut milk, vanilla oat milk, or whatever else you like.
 (But dilute each glass rather than the entire batch at once, as that makes the flavor degrade faster.)

 You can also add simple syrup or the sweetener of your choice to each serving.
-Liquid sweeteners are best since they dissolve faster.
+We vote for liquid sweeteners, since they dissolve faster.